pfiller/cpbgallery/_posts/2012-05-03-peanut-butter-banana-smoothie-recipe.md

 <!--more-->

-<strong>Peanut Butter Banana Smoothie</strong>
+**Peanut Butter Banana Smoothie**
 Yields 1 large serving or 2 small

 1 frozen chopped banana
 2/3 cup 2% milk
-2 Tbsp + 1 tsp smooth peanut butter (we've been using Planter's but use whatever tickles your fancy) 1 Tbsp honey
+2 Tbsp + 1 tsp smooth peanut butter (we've been using Planter's but use whatever tickles your fancy)
+1 Tbsp honey
 1/8-1/4 tsp ground cinnamon (to taste)

 Add all ingredients to a blender and puree until smooth, about 30 seconds.
 Pour and enjoy!